College and Career Prep Programs for Military Connected High Schoolers

 Interstate Compact on Educational Opportunity for Military Children

-Did you know, that most military children have changed schools 6-9 times by the time they complete high school?
+Did you know that most military children change schools 6-9 times by the time they complete high school?

 In the works since 2006, an agreement between all 50 states and the District of Columbia has worked to address challenges related to education faced by children of military families.
 The compact only applies to public and DoDEA schools.